Scarinci Hollenbeck, LLC, LLCScarinci Hollenbeck, LLC, LLC

 In any boundary conflict, the first step should always be to verify that you do indeed have a dispute by locating the exact property boundaries.
 This generally involves hiring a licensed surveyor who will physically locate the boundary of your property based on the legal description contained in your deed.
 A title search is also advisable as it will identify all recorded documents in the chain of title of your property, including any easements or deeds that could affect your ownership interest in the property.

-Armed with this information, you can then seek to negotiate a resolution with the other party.
+The types of boundary disputes can get a bit confusing but armed with this information, you can then seek to negotiate a resolution with the other party.
 If the dispute cannot be settled, legal action may be required.
 In most cases, a quiet title action may be filed to resolve title issues, boundary disputes, and claims of adverse possession.
 In a quiet title action, the court will determine the correct boundary lines and clarify the interests of the parties involved.
 The court may also award monetary damages requiring one party to compensate the other party for any losses, such as diminution in property value.

 No Aspect of the advertisement has been approved by the Supreme Court.
 Results may vary depending on your particular facts and legal circumstances.